webplatform/docs-wpd/Community/Meetings/General/index.md

 * Everyone to review the general meeting notes for actions assigned to them that aren't marked "(DONE)" and update with status as described above.
 * renoirb: needs to be involved in the dreamhost conversations to make sure they have what we need.
 * shepazu and julie to make a more concrete plan with nubmers about steward asks, and eliot/alex will respond with their donations.
+[Eliot DONE]
 *shepazu to reach out to other stewards to make sure they respond to the concrete plan asking for help.
 * CARRY FORWARD: shepazu to look into if we need separate HTMLElement and SVGElement templates for ITS project
 * CARRY FORWARD: Jirka to create overview/tutorial on ITS.